Photography Life

 Macro Focusing

-The Tamron SP 45mm f/1.8 Di VC USD has an impressively close minimum focus distance of 0.29m, which is an amazing feature since you can get very close to your subjects and really isolate them from the background.
+The Tamron SP 45mm f/1.8 Di VC USD has an impressively close minimum focus distance of 0.29m, which is an amazing feature since you can get very close to your subjects and isolate them from the background.
 As a comparison, both the Nikon 50mm f/1.4G and the Nikon 50mm f/1.8G have a minimum focusing distance of 0.45m, while the Sigma 50mm f/1.4 Art is at 0.4m.
-This makes the Tamron SP 45mm f/1.8 clearly stand out.
+This makes the Tamron SP 45mm f/1.8 stand out.

 But does that become a real advantage in the real world?
 In my opinion, yes, it certainly does.
 By moving closer to your subject and shooting at or near minimum focusing distance, you can effectively enlarge background blur significantly, as can be seen in the image below: